ROCm/gpu-cluster-networking/docs/how-to/multi-node-config.rst

   -mca oob_btl_if_exclude=<interface1>,<interface2>

-A common scenario for using these options together is when a node has docker and loopback (lo) interfaces that interfere with Open MPI internal communications and can cause a hang when running operations.
+A common scenario for using these options together is when a node has Docker and Loopback (lo) interfaces that interfere with Open MPI internal communications and can cause a hang when running operations.

 .. code-block:: shell